 Current membership and preregistration required.
-Recommended for ages 12+, but all ages welcome to attend with their families.
+Recommended for ages 14+, but all ages welcome.
 Not a member yet?
 Join today!

-Join us for a series of fun, family-friendly programs every Wednesday afternoon — just for members!
-Each week, we’ll bring you an exclusive glimpse into nature and opportunities to engage with Museum experts.
+Join us for a series of fun, family-friendly programs — just for members!
+Each month, we’ll bring you an exclusive glimpse into nature and opportunities to engage with Museum experts.

 Natural Sciences Classroom